Vesta: The Roman Goddess of the Home and the Hearth

 Origins of Vesta

-If one navigates further, they might see that the name “Hestia” has been actually taken from the phrase “Hestanai Dia Pantos” (which literally translates to “standing forever”) Also note, “Hestia” is written as “εστία” in Greek, which translates to “fireplace” in English.
+If one navigates further, one might see that the name “Hestia” has been actually taken from the phrase “Hestanai Dia Pantos” (which literally translates to “standing forever”) Also note, “Hestia” is written as “εστία” in Greek, which translates to “fireplace” in English.

 Interestingly, the Roman name “Vesta” can be attributed to the phrase “Vi Stando,” which stands for “standing by power.”
 This divine connection of the names to their respective phrases represented the source of societal power for both the people of Italy and Greece.
 After all, everything else might fall, but a home stands forever as long as the person in charge stands in power.